coleYab/alx-system_engineering-devops/0x00-shell_basics/README.md

 The sixth file contains the command that is reqired to display the content of the current directory in a long format eith user group IDs displayed numerically and hidden files

+In the seventh file there is a command that is used in linux to create a directory named my_first_directory in the /tmp/ directory